 What Are the Late Fees for Vehicle Registration Renewals?

 Many people in North Carolina think that there is a grace period for renewing their tags.
 This hasn’t been the case for several years.
 Let’s say your registration sticker is for January, then your registration expires on the last day of January.

-If the vehicle registration expires and has been expired for less than one month, a late fee of $15 is charged.
+If the vehicle registration expires and has expired for less than one month, a late fee of $15 is charged.
 For example, if the sticker reads “01/21,” you will be charged the late fee if you renew during February.
 If the registration has been expired for one month, but less than two months, a late fee of $20 will be charged.
 For example, if the plate sticker reads “01/21,” you will be charged $20 if you renew during March.
-If the registration has been expired for two months or longer, a late fee of $25 will be charged.
+If the registration has expired for two months or longer, a late fee of $25 will be charged.
 For example, if the plate sticker reads “01/21,” you are charged $25 if you renew during April or later.

 Contact Coolidge Law Firm When You Have Been Pulled Over and Ticketed for Expired Tags